MicroEJ/Example-Wi-Fi-Setup/com.microej.example.wifi.setup.web/README.md

    - com.microej.example.wifi.setup
    - com.microej.example.wifi.setup.rest

-To provide this, build the project or activate the ivy configuration `Resolve dependencies in workspace`.
+To provide this, build the projects or activate the ivy configuration `Resolve dependencies in workspace`.

-_All dependencies are retrieved transitively by Ivy resolver_.
+_All other dependencies are retrieved transitively by Ivy resolver_.

 # Source
 N/A